 - Platforms are application-friendly platforms that perform general functions for non-profit organizations.

 As is the case with conventional business computing, cloud resource programs (SaaS), software application platforms (PaaS), as well as virtual processors and data storage components may be incorporated (IaaS).
+Businesses are opting for SaaS software like mobile device management solutions for optimizing productivity and employee performance.

 Non-cloud systems include mainframes, minicomputers, personal computers, and mobile devices that companies and people own and use.